Terahertz spin-orbit torque as a drive of spin dynamics in the insulating antiferromagnet Cr$_{2}$O$_{3}$: Conclusions

 \section{Conclusions}

-In summary, we have discussed an effect analogous to the N{\'e}el spin-orbit torque for spin control for the prototype magnetoelectric insulator \CrO.
+In summary, we demonstrate that the recently discovered N{\'e}el spin-orbit torque, which has so far been investigated in metallic antiferromagnets at low, near zero frequencies, also becomes accessible in insulating antiferromagnets when the excitation frequency is extended into the THz range.
 Employing symmetry analysis, we reveal a coupling between the antiferromagnetic order parameter and the displacement current induced by the terahertz electric field.
 Our analysis shows that this coupling should also include the electric dipole order parameter, which stems from the non-zero dipole moments at the $\mathrm{Cr}^{3+}$ magnetic ion sites.
-Using a Lagrangian approach, we derived the equations of spin dynamics, when the considered spin-orbit torque competes with the linear magnetoelectric effect, mirroring behavior observed in metallic antiferromagnets.
+Using a Lagrangian approach, we derived the equations of spin dynamics when the considered spin-orbit torque competes with the linear magnetoelectric effect, mirroring behavior observed in metallic antiferromagnets.
 This indicates that the N{\'e}el spin-orbit torque is a more general magnetic phenomenon, not limited to metallic antiferromagnets.
-Our findings open new avenues for ultrafast spin control in insulating magnetoelectric antiferromagnets by terahertz electric fields, extending beyond the straightforward linear magnetoelectric effect~\cite{bilyk2025control} and sum-frequency excitation~\cite{juraschek2021sum}.
+Crucially, the N{\'e}el spin-orbit torque in insulators is fundamentally different from its metallic counterpart and from the linear magnetoelectric torque, particularly in its dependence on the frequency of the applied electric field.
+Indeed, a static electric field cannot induce this torque in insulators.
+In addition, we assume that at THz pumping the N{\'e}el spin-orbit torque alone cannot result in a switching of spins yet.
+It does not take away the fact that this mechanism can still be employed in controlling spins in combination with other mechanisms and/or assisting perturbations (such as heat and external static field).
+Moreover, we would like to note that switching at THz rates has been a key motivation in antiferromagnetic spintronics, but has not yet been experimentally achieved.
+This challenge has prompted the search for mechanisms to excite spins at THz frequencies, particularly THz spin oscillations.
+Nevertheless, our findings open new avenues for ultrafast spin control in insulating magnetoelectric antiferromagnets by terahertz electric fields, extending beyond the straightforward linear magnetoelectric effect~\cite{bilyk2025control} and sum-frequency excitation~\cite{juraschek2021sum}, and highlighting the underestimated role of insulating materials in THz spintronics.